Hannah Godwin Dishes On Wedding Date & Dylan Barbour’s ‘Weirdest’ Habit

-Hannah Godwin decided to make the most out of a half-hour she had before catching a flight to Nashville.
-She opened up her Instagram stories for questions from fans, and ended up revealing information on her and Dylan Barbour’s relationship.
+Hannah Godwin decided to make the most out of the half-hour she had before catching a flight to Nashville.
+She opened up her Instagram stories for questions from fans and ended up revealing information on her and Dylan Barbour’s relationship.

 “When are you and Dylan getting married,” asked a fan.